cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-3_the-art-of-the-question.md

 * **Potential Insight:** The user's step-by-step recall might reveal a much messier reality: the receipt sat in their inbox for two weeks, they forgot about it, then they spent ten minutes searching for it before saving it to a random folder on their desktop.
 This story reveals a clear opportunity for a tool that automates receipt capture and organization, a need that would have been missed by taking their initial, idealized statement at face value.

 By mastering this toolkit of probes, an interviewer can move beyond simply recording answers and become an active explorer of the user's world, consistently uncovering the deep insights that lead to great products.

+## Key Takeaways

+* **Ask Open-Ended Questions:** Start your questions with "Tell me about...", "Walk me through...", or "Why..." to elicit detailed stories, not just 'yes' or 'no' answers.
+* **Maintain Strict Neutrality:** Avoid leading questions that suggest a desired answer (e.g., "Wasn't that feature easy?").
+Instead, ask, "What was your experience with that feature?" to get an unbiased response.
+* **Use the Funnel Approach:** Structure your interview to go from broad to specific.
+Start with general, rapport-building questions before diving into the details of a specific problem.
+* **Master the "Last Time" Probe:** This is your most powerful tool.
+Asking "Tell me about the last time you..." grounds the conversation in real, specific behavior, not idealized memories or opinions.
+* **Listen for the Invitation to Probe:** When a user says something emotional ("it was frustrating") or general ("it's usually slow"), that's your cue to follow up with "Why?" or "Can you give me an example?".
+The best insights are buried one level deeper.

+## Remember This Even If You Forget Everything Else

+Stop asking people what they *think* and start asking them for stories about what they've *done*.
+The question, "Tell me about the last time you struggled with X," is infinitely more powerful than, "What features would you want to solve X?".
+Truth lives in past behavior, not future speculation.